Battle of Tipo-Tipo: Aftermath

 The Islamic State released a report on the fighting, claiming 40 ISIS militants had been killed in eight days of clashes and that the battle involved heavy artillery fire and airstrikes.

 ISIS involvement

 The Islamic State of Iraq and the Levant claimed responsibility for the clash on 9 April.
 In a statement by the group's Amaq news agency dated on April 13, it said that the militants involved in the clash on 9 April had bombed 7 trucks of the Philippine military, killing 100 soldiers with only three casualties in the militants' side.
 The Philippine security officials dismissed the claim as propaganda saying that there were "many gaps and inconsistencies" in ISIS' statement.
 Brigadier General Restituto Padilla, military spokesperson said in an April 14 report by Reuters that only 18 soldiers and 28 Abu Sayaff fighters have died at that time and no truck exploded.
-Padilla also said that the military hasn't established that Abu Sayaff and ISIS are linked organizations.
+Padilla also said that the military hasn't established that Abu Sayyaf and ISIS are linked organizations.